ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Mathematical analysis

-To make the queue fit into an AD framework, we need to develop the JVP for these operations.
-If we assume that the spike originates from the crossing of a threshold at $v = v_{th}$, following equations \ref{eq:wellknown} and \ref{eq:eventprop}, and adding an extra gradient towards the delay $d$, we have
+To make these equations fit into an AD framework, we need to find how to carry forward derivatives from the RHS to the LHS of \cref{eq:mktpost}.
+If we assume that the spike originates from the crossing of a threshold at $v^{pre}(t^{pre}) = v_{th}$, following equations~\cref{eq:wellknown,eq:eventprop}, and adding an extra gradient towards the delay $d$, we have

-At the postsynaptic neuron, the arrival of a spike leads to an instantaneous increase in one or multiple first order state variables (\cref{eq:first,eq:seconda,eq:secondb}).
-Using a similar approach as used by EventProp~\cite{wunderlich2021event}, in general, for any $x\in\left\{i_{syn}, A, B, \ldots\right\}$, with $x^+$ referring to after the increase and $x^-$ to before the increase, we can write:
+At the postsynaptic neuron, the arrival of a spike leads to an instantaneous increase in one or multiple first-order state variables (\cref{eq:first,eq:seconda,eq:secondb}).
+Using a similar approach to that used in EventProp~\cite{wunderlich2021event}, in general, for any $x\in\left\{i_{syn}, A, B, \ldots\right\}$, with $x^+$ referring to after the increase and $x^-$ to before the increase, we can write: